 Food: The Great Connector

-Eileen’s peach pie is loved by all, including herself.
-Her pie-making roots run deep, passed down through generations of women who knew what it meant to stretch ingredients and still bring comfort to the table.
+Eileenโs peach pie is loved by many, including herself.
+Her pie-making roots run deep, passed down through generations of women who knew what it meant to stretch ingredients and still bring comfort.
 Even the leftover dough was never wasted, rolled out, cut into stripes, sprinkled with cinnamon sugar, and baked into sweet sticks, a small tradition with a big meaning.
 Eileen spent years baking pies to sell, to celebrate holidays, and to share with her daughters, teaching them that food made with love carries stories worth remembering.

 Eileen Joan’s Birthday Fun